Santa Monica, California: Arts and culture

 The New West Symphony is the resident orchestra of Barnum Hall.
 They are also the resident orchestra of the Oxnard Performing Arts Center and the Thousand Oaks Civic Arts Plaza.

 Santa Monica hosts the annual Santa Monica Film Festival.

 The city's oldest movie theater is the Majestic.
 Opened in 1912 and also known as the Mayfair Theatre, it has been closed since the 1994 Northridge earthquake.
 The Aero Theater (now operated by the American Cinematheque) and Criterion Theater were built in the 1930s and still show movies.

-Notable restaurants have included Madame Wu's Garden, Batterfish, Stout Burgers and Beers, and The Misfit.